 Mount Desert is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mount Desert is a town of managers, professionals and service providers.
-There are especially a lot of people living in Mount Desert who work in management occupations (17.05%), maintenance occupations (12.65%) and teaching (8.07%).
+Overall, Mount Desert is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mount Desert who work in sales jobs (16.10%), teaching (11.33%), and management occupations (10.86%).

 Another notable thing is that Mount Desert is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

 Because of many things, Mount Desert is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Mount Desert really has some of the features that families look for when choosing a good community to raise children.
 Is Mount Desert perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One of the nice things about Mount Desert is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.